 When someone’s use of language differs from your own, it provides an opportunity to engage in dialogue with compassion and curiosity that can promote understanding and connection.
 The term “impacted by suicide” is our attempt to acknowledge and recognize that the tentacles of suicide are far-reaching; utilizing a language that is inclusive of all who have been impacted by the complexity of this serious public health issue.
 We wish to include everyone in the conversation.

-There is no clear-cut right or wrong to the language you use when talking about suicide.
-However, we would invite you to consider the following based on feedback provided by people impacted by suicide.
+There is no clear-cut right or wrong way to the language you use when talking about suicide.
+However, we invite you to consider the following based on feedback provided by people impacted by suicide.

 |INSTEAD OF USING||INTERPRETATION||CONSIDER|

 |Completed Suicide||“Does this mean that by still being alive I’m incomplete?”||~ Died by Suicide|

 |Failed Attempt||“I’m a failure.
 I can’t even kill myself right.”||~Suicide attempt|